bentang164/its-inf-config_trim/README.md

 1. ```cd path/to/folder/with/TrimConfig.jar```
 2. ```java -jar TrimConfig.jar [--edit-config] [--delete-config] [--show-config] [--help]```

+When prompted for the path to the input file, it is highly recommended to drag and drop the input file into the Terminal window instead of typing it in manually.

 ### Arguments
 - The ```--edit-config``` argument allows you to edit the list of commands to exclude before continuing.
 - The ```--delete-config``` argument will delete the file containing list of commands to exclude from your computer.
 On next run, you will be prompted to recreate the file.